 Contribution as a Visionary Leader:

-As the first Education Minister, Azad was instrumental in establishing the foundations of India’s educational policies.
+As the first Education Minister, Maulana Abul Kalam Azad was instrumental in establishing the foundations of India’s educational policies.
 He laid emphasis on free and compulsory primary education, envisioning a system that would cater to the educational needs of all sections of society.
 His efforts contributed to the development of key educational institutions like the University Grants Commission and the Indian Institutes of Technology (IITs).

 Legacy and Honours: